paldhous/ucb/2014/dataviz/md_raw/class9.md

 ![](./img/class9_27.jpg)

-This incorporates the formula above, and then divides by 200,000 -- which I have found gives a reasonable display.
-(Usually you will need to experiment with different scaling factors at this point to get a pleasing display.)
+This incorporates the formula above, and then divides by 200,000 -- which I found through trial and error gives a reasonable display.

 The final map should look like this: